• Skip to primary navigation

 • 🥂 Cocktail Tips & Variations

 When you're ready to celebrate New Year's Eve, grab your juice and get ready to be the hit of the party with this flavorful, bubbly mocktail!
-It's a tasty drink to start out your 'Dry January' right and keep it going strong too!
+It's a tasty drink to start your 'Dry January' right and keep it going strong, too!

 🍹 Ingredients

-• Cranberry Apple Juice - 2 ounces, or 1 ounce each of apple juice and cranberry juice.
+• Cranberry Apple Juice - 2 ounces, or 1 ounce each of apple and cranberry juice.

 • Sparkling Apple Cider - 2 ounces of your favorite brand of sparkling apple cider.
 It's always Martinelli's ❤️ for me!!

-1. Sugar rim the glass.
-If you would like to sugar the rim of your champagne glass, set out a small plate.
-Add enough granulated sugar so that you have about an ⅛th of an inch of sugar to dip the glass into.
+Step 1: Sugar rim the glass (optional).
+To sugar the rim of your champagne glass, set out a small plate.
+Add enough granulated sugar so that you have about ⅛th of an inch of sugar to dip the glass into.

 Wet the rim of your glass with an orange slice, then turn the glass and dip it into the sugar to coat the rim.
 Turn your glass to coat the rim evenly.

-3. Optional garnish.
-Garnish with optional fresh cranberries and apple slices (cinnamon sticks and rosemary sprigs are also very festive) then serve.
+Step 4: Optional garnish.
+Garnish with optional fresh cranberries and apple slices (cinnamon sticks and rosemary sprigs are also very festive), then serve.

 🥂 Cocktail Tips & Variations

-• The orange juice concentrate in combination with your favorite lemon-lime soda adds a bit more citrus flavor to both mocktail or cocktail versions.
+• The orange juice concentrate, combined with your favorite lemon-lime soda, adds a bit more citrus flavor to mocktail and cocktail versions.

 • Substitute the sparkling apple cider for more lemon-lime soda to heighten the citrus flavor even more.
-Try other sparkling cider flavors, both Martinelli's brand and Welch's fruit juice offer a variety of flavors.
+Try other sparkling cider flavors.
+Martinelli's brand and Welch's fruit juice offer a variety of flavors.

 • Sparkling cranberry cider or sparkling apple-cranberry cider are my two 'next-best' options to the sparkling apple cider called for here.